astrobytes-edu/astr596-modeling-universe/03-scientific-computing-with-python/01-python-fundamentals/03-python-control-flow.md

 *Note: This algorithm is greatly simplified for pedagogical purposes.
 The actual Kepler pipeline used sophisticated techniques including Fourier transforms, multiple detrending algorithms, and extensive validation checks.
 However, the control flow patterns shown here — guard clauses, filtering, iteration, and conditional validation — formed the backbone of the real system.*

+:::{admonition} 🌟 The More You Know: How Kepler Found Over 2,700 Exoplanets
+:class: tip, dropdown

+The Kepler Space Telescope discovered 2,778 confirmed exoplanets¹ using exactly the control flow patterns you just learned!
+The mission monitored over 160,000 stars continuously for its primary 3.5-year mission, and over 200,000 stars during its full 9-year lifetime.² Here's the simplified algorithm:³

+*Note: This algorithm is greatly simplified for pedagogical purposes.
+The actual Kepler pipeline used sophisticated techniques including Fourier transforms, multiple detrending algorithms, and extensive validation checks.
+However, the control flow patterns shown here — guard clauses, filtering, iteration, and conditional validation — formed the backbone of the real system.*

 ```python
 def kepler_planet_search(star_id, light_curve):
     """Simplified Kepler planet detection algorithm"""